Listed building outlines

 These are the questions we answer during the Research stage.

-Answering them wil help us learn more about the Listed buildings consideration, determine if a data standard is required and whether we know enough to move on to the next stage.
+Answering them wil help us learn more about the Listed building outlines consideration, determine if a data standard is required and whether we know enough to move on to the next stage.

-• Do we understand the lifecycle of a Listed buildings?
+• Do we understand the lifecycle of a Listed building outlines?

 Yes

-• Document a stage of the high-level lifecycle of a Listed buildings
+• Document a stage of the high-level lifecycle of a Listed building outlines

 • Do we understand how the data is created/produced?

 We have not explicitly asked Historic England how they produce their data yet.
 It is assumed based off of research and our initial conversation with them that they get the relevant point data from applications for listing, but it is yet unclear as to how they get their polygon data.
-When it comes to LPAs producing their Listed Building Polygon data individually, we expect that they will use: reference values from the Historic England dataset point data to identify the listed buildings which require polygons use OS basemap data from Mastermap to complete their polygons as accurately as possible.
+When it comes to LPAs producing their Listed Building Polygon data individually, we expect that they will use: - reference values from the Historic England dataset - point data to identify the listed buildings which require polygons - OS basemap data from Mastermap to complete their polygons as accurately as possible

 • Where will or should the data be used?